jthegedus/svelte-adapter-firebase/README.md

 }
 ```

-where `target` is computed from the Node.js runtime version defined for your
+where esbuild `target` is computed from the Node.js runtime version defined for
-Cloud Functions.
+your Cloud Functions.

 </details>